OfficialArms/OfficialArms/README.md

-### 👋 Hi there.
-My name is Joshua Moreira and here are a few things about myself:
+### 👋 Hi there, my name is Joshua Moreira and here are a few things about myself:

 - 🔭 I’m currently working on a script to automate the task of changing skin slots when modding Smash Ultimate
 - 🌱 I’m currently learning Python scripting